 Inward investment and place promotion – enable private and public sectors to co-develop a joined-up approach to inward investment and place marketing, helping Greater Essex to stand out and compete with impact.

-Essex Chambers of Commerce supports devolution for Essex and LGR but of course will want to see structures and arrangements which are simple for business to engage with, respond to business needs and generally work well for business.
+Essex Chambers of Commerce supports the principle of devolution for Essex and LGR but of course will want to see structures and arrangements which are simple for business to engage with, respond to business needs and generally work well for business.
 We are part of the new Greater Essex Business Board, which will be our main way of engaging with the mayoral authority, especially on economic issues, including skills, on which the Chambers has led on the production of the Local Skills Improvement Plan (LSIP) for Essex.